In Defense of the Federal Home Loan Banks

 This “belt-and-suspenders” approach to member advances—requiring only the highest-quality collateral and then applying highly conservative lending-value haircuts—is essentially the polar opposite of how Fannie and Freddie (the FHLBanks’ big brothers) approached credit risk in the years leading up to the financial crisis.
 The FHLBanks’ ultra conservative approach to mortgage funding is likely the reason no FHLBank has ever suffered a loss on a member advance—not even during the housing crash of 2008-2009.
 It would take a housing crisis far larger in magnitude to the one experienced a decade ago before the FHLBanks would even break a sweat.

 Further, the mortgage risk borne by the FHLBanks is indirect—none of the pledged mortgages to which the Banks are exposed are actually on their balance sheets.
 Rather, the FHLBanks’ collective risk is primarily counterparty risk—risk that their member institutions will fail—as opposed to the direct credit risk of individual loans.
 And the risk of member institutional failure is largely mitigated by the fact that the vast majority of the Banks’ members are FDIC insured.
 When one does fail, the FDIC typically takes responsibility for shutting it down, reimbursing any outstanding advances to covered creditors (including the FHLBanks) and then taking possession of the pledged collateral.
 The FHLBanks typically don’t even have to deal with it.
-And even if they did, because so much of the collateral is squeaky-clean mortgages, these would be among the last assets to go bad, even under the most extreme economic conditions.
+And even if they did, because they only accept squeaky-clean mortgages as collateral, these would likely be the last loans to go bad, even under the most extreme economic conditions.

 Government-sponsored enterprises (Fannie, Freddie, and the Federal Home Loan Banks) are among the many curiosities of the American housing finance system designed to promote homeownership.
 Reasonable people can disagree about whether homeownership ought to be subsidized at all and whether the good these institutions do justifies the risks they pose.
 Certainly, the nature of the FHLBanks’ charter business subjects them to a fairly high degree of industry concentration risk.
 But experience has demonstrated that they do a pretty good job of managing it.